 P.L.A.R

-Prior Learning Assessment Recognition (P.L.A.R) is a process that the Northwest International University uses to offer adult learners an opportunity to have their experiential learning assessed for potential credit.
-PLAR can ease the entry or return of adult learners to formal learning by providing them with opportunities to articulate and verify what they know and can do against the standards required by specific university-level courses and programs.
-“Challenge credits” are awarded to these students so that they do not need to take courses for which they have demonstrated knowledge and skills.
-For adult learners who bring prior learning with them to the University, PLAR can reduce the time that it takes to earn a degree.
+Prior Learning Assessment and Recognition (P.L.A.R) is a process used by Northwest International University to offer adult learners an opportunity to have their experiential learning assessed for potential credit.
+PLAR helps ease the entry or return of adult learners to formal education by providing them with the chance to articulate and verify what they know and can do, against the standards required for specific university-level courses and programs.

 Extremely History of Prior Learning Assessment